XiaoFengLin123/cse15l-lab-report3/index.md

           in 0.1 M Tris-HCl buffer, pH 7.01.
 Microcentrifugation a given pH; S
 ```
+In this example, `grep -i PH biomed/1471-2091-3-17.txt` goes through all of the `1471-2091-3-17.txt` file within the `biomed` directory and outputs the files that contain the word `pH` within `biomed` directory.
+The -i option makes the search case-insensitive.
+It allows the command to find "pH", "Ph", "pH", and "PH", treating them all as equivalent.
+This command is useful for finding occurrences of the word "ph" within a specific file, which can be useful in separating scientific information and data within scientific works to find all mentions of pH regardless of how it is capitalized in the document.

 `grep -w pattern file_name`

+First Example:
+Input: `grep -w drinking government/Alcohol_Problems`

+Output:

+`disease develops.
+WHO defines hazardous drinking as 4 or more
+drinking as consumption of more than 14 drinks/week or more than 4
+drinks/occasion is considered at risk.
+Binge drinking alone is also
+identifying patients with binge drinking, we can define binge
+drinking as 3, 4, 5, or 6 drinks on an occasion.
+Screening tests
+spontaneously volunteer information about drinking.
+Cherpitel
+reported that patient self-report of drinking prior to arrival had
+setting-"Have you ever had a drinking problem?"-had a high
+at-risk drinking in addition to alcohol abuse and dependence.
+AUDIT
+at-risk drinking, alcohol abuse, and dependence.
+It is a
+those screens, which covered feeling guilty after drinking,
+blackouts, failing to do what is normally expected after drinking,
+and morning drinking.
+However, this new instrument has not been
+drinking, or abuse.5,36
+primary care setting.
+For at-risk, hazardous, or harmful drinking,
+self-reported drinking.7 In another ED study, a saliva alcohol
+drinkers: lack of sensitivity of the two-question drinking test.
+Am
+drinking: does a single question work?
+J Fam Pract
+pregnancy risk-drinking.
+Alcohol Clin Exp Res 1994;18:1156-61.
+prenatal detection of risk-drinking.
+Am J Obstet Gynecol
+drinking in the emergency room: the RAPS4.
+Rapid Alcohol Problems
+instruments for problem drinking among blacks, whites and Hispanics
+screening instruments for identifying harmful drinking and alcohol
+hazardous/harmful drinking among subcritically injured patients.
+A. Screening for excessive alcohol drinking: comparative value of
+Screening for problem drinking in college freshmen.
+J Am Coll
+drinking in college students.
+J Am Coll Health 1991;39:227-31.
+drinking among college freshman.
+J Adolesc Health
+screening measure for problem drinking among female college
+60. Dawson D, Archer L. Relative frequency of heavy drinking`

 `grep -r pattern *`